conan-io/docs/cheatsheet.rst

 Installation
 ++++++++++++

-Conan is available as a Python package and installed via pip:
+Conan is available as a Python package, and the recommended way to install is via pip:

 .. code-block:: bash

     $ pip install conan
     $ pip install conan --upgrade

+There are `other methods of installation <https://conan.io/downloads.html>`_ available, including standalone installers, which don't require a Python installation.

 See `Install <https://docs.conan.io/en/latest/installation.html>`_ docs.